This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 For instance, when we butcher our chickens, the cleaned feet go in the stock pot, and the feathers go into our compost pile.

-From our pig, we use every possible cut of meat and render the fat into snow-white lard that we use for cooking and frying.
+From pigs, we use every possible cut of meat and render the fat into snow-white lard that we use for cooking and frying.

 In commercial meat processing situations, fat is usually collected and rendered for animal feed.